 One of the biggest myths about the banjo is that it is hard to play.
 After generations of blisteringly fast bluegrass licks dominating the public's perception of the 5 string banjo, it might be easy to understand why this myth exists.
 But is the ability for a banjo newcomer reaching Scruggs-like ability any different from a guitarist wanting to play like Jimi Hendrix or Eric Clapton?
 The truth is every instrument has different learning curves, and the different types of banjos and styles of playing it are no different.
 Saying that, the all of the different types of banjos do have one unifying aspect to them, they are all easier to play than a guitar due to the fact that they use lighter gauge strings than a guitar.
 This makes it easier to push the strings down on the fingerboard of the banjo and get a good tone.

-In this post, we are going to focus on the 5-string banjo, since it is by far the most popular type of banjo.
-The 5 string banjo is actually the easiest stringed instrument to get started playing.
+We are going to focus on the 5-string banjo, since it is by far the most popular type of banjo.
+The 5 string banjo is actually one of the easiest stringed instrument to get started playing, thanks to its open chord tuning.
 I routinely go to music festivals and am able to teach groups of people who have never played any musical instrument how to play the banjo in less than 5 minutes.
 Now we aren’t ready for the Grand Ole Opry after those 5 minutes, but we are playing and singing songs together.
 This is often more than enough inspiration for new players to realize that they can in fact play a musical instrument.

 The reason the 5 string banjo is so easy to start playing is that its standard tuning is an open G tuning.
 This means that when you strum the strings without pushing anything down, you will play a G chord.
 On a guitar you must fret the strings with firm hand and fairly complex fingering to play a G chord.
 You then can make a bar with your index or middle finger and push down all of the strings at the 5th fret to make a C chord.
 Lastly, you can slide that C chord position up the neck 2 frets to the 7th fret to make a D chord.
 With these 3 chords, and your right hand (if you are right handed) just strumming the strings, you can start playing thousands and thousands of tunes.